 Seeking some winter sun – November 2018 saw us jet-off with ‘Holiday Snap‘ a play by Michael Pertwee and John Chapman – presented at our current home of Perton Golf Club – where in March 2019, we were privileged to bring a brand new play to the stage of the first time; ‘The Killer Question‘ by Dave Payne.

-‘Roundelay’ by Alan Ayckbourn was our our fifteenth production which we presented at Perton Park Golf Club in November 2019.
+‘Roundelay’ by Alan Ayckbourn was our fifteenth production was presented at Perton Golf Club – 12-15 November 2019.